MIT-LCP/critical-data-book/part_iii/chapter_21/README.md

-# 3.5 Mortality Prediction in the ICU
+# Chapter 21.
+Mortality Prediction in the ICU

 This directory contains the code used in the following publication: